Jalal Mansur Nuriddin: The Last Poets

-"Lightnin' Rod" was the pseudonym of Nuriddin when he released his seminal 1973 Hustlers Convention LP, featuring tracks such as "Sport" and "Spoon" and "Coppin' Some Fronts for the Set".
-The album released on United Artists featured Tina Turner and the Ikettes, Bernard Purdie, Billy Preston, Cornell Dupree, and Kool and the Gang.
+"Lightnin' Rod" was the pseudonym of Nuriddin when he released his seminal 1973 Hustlers Convention LP, featuring tracks including "Sport" and "Spoon" and "Coppin' Some Fronts for the Set".
+The album was released on United Artists and featured Tina Turner and The Ikettes, Bernard Purdie, Billy Preston, Cornell Dupree, and Kool and the Gang.
 Most of the lyrics deal with the way of life in ghettos, i.e. hustling, drugs, gambling and money with the outcome being a shoot out with the cops followed by jail where the hustlers learn "The whole truth".
 A sequel, The Hustlers Detention is purportedly in the pipeline with the final part being "The Hustlers Ascension".
-Hustlers convention has been sampled by many Hip-Hop artists, producer Ron Saint Germain had declared it to be "one of the most stolen and sampled albums ever made".
+Hustlers Convention has been sampled by many hip-hop artists; producer Ron Saint Germain had declared it to be "one of the most stolen and sampled albums ever made".

-In April 2008 he reunited and reconciled with fellow Last Poets Umar Bin Hassan and Abiodun Oyewole, along with David Nelson and Felipe Luciano, all of whom appear in Made in Amerikkka, a documentary by French film-maker Claude Santiago.
-Bin Hassan recalled in a Billboard magazine article how the fiery and passionate Last Poets in the 70's said things they shouldn't have said. “we were all young men, 19, 20 years old.
-What do we know, really, about the world, about ourselves, America, race relations?”
+In April 2008, Nuriddin reunited and reconciled with fellow Last Poets Umar Bin Hassan and Abiodun Oyewole, along with David Nelson and Felipe Luciano, all of whom appear in Made in Amerikkka, a documentary by French film-maker Claude Santiago.
+Bin Hassan recalled in a Billboard article how the fiery and passionate Last Poets in the 1970s said things they should not have said: "we were all young men, 19, 20 years old.
+What do we know, really, about the world, about ourselves, America, race relations?"

-Nuriddin did an album for Adrian Sherwood and the single "Mankind, Pt.
-2", produced by Skip McDonald and released on Adrian Sherwood's label On-U Sound, can be heard over the closing credits of the film 187.
+Nuriddin made an album for Adrian Sherwood. and the single "Mankind, Pt.
+2", produced by Skip McDonald and released on Sherwood's label On-U Sound, can be heard over the closing credits of the film 187.